anandamarsh/myteam.ai/README.md

 ## Architecture

 The FE is SPA. `config.ts` contains the API endpoint for the backend.
 Upon starting up, the app hits the `/api/v1/members` endpoint to fetch the list of team members and displays them in a list.
 Upon clicking on a team member, the app displays the selected team member's details.
-The user can update the deatils and save them (the app calls the `/api/v1/members/<id>` endpoint to update the team member).
+The user can update the details and save them (the app calls the `/api/v1/members/<id>` endpoint to update the team member).
 The user can also delete a team member (the app calls the `/api/v1/members/<id>` endpoint to delete the team member).
 The user can also add / create a new team member (the app calls the `/api/v1/members` endpoint to add the new team member).

-The App uses `react hooks` for state management and `useEffect` for calling the API endpoints.
-Instead of using a state management library like `redux`, the app uses the `useContext` hook to manage the state of the app.
+The App uses `react hooks` for state management and the hook uses `useEffect` for calling the API endpoints.
+No state management library like `redux` was required for a simple app like this.

 # Backend